solarwinds/uamsclient-puppet/REFERENCE.md

 Data type: `Optional[String[1]]`

-A customer client hostname.
-It is required if you want to set a specific agent hostname.
+Optional variable to set a custom Agent name.
+By default, Agent name is set to the hostname.

 Default value: `undef`